 Hello everyone, and welcome to Why It Works.
-As you may remember, last week I offered a variety of tips and tricks for finally breaking into the titanic One Piece and at last seeing what all the fuss is about.
+As you may remember, last spring I offered a variety of tips and tricks for finally breaking into the titanic One Piece and at last seeing what all the fuss is about.
 By now, I have to assume you’re all hundreds of episodes into One Piece, chugging merrily along, unaware you’re soon to be confronted with a new challenge: What do you watch after One Piece?
 After enjoying the towering highs and profound range of One Piece’s experiences, what anime could now sate your refined media palate?
 Well, I never guide a reader into a place I can’t guide them out of, so today I’m completing my duty and offering some choice post-One Piece recommendations.
 Let’s get to it!

 First off, if we’re talking in terms of scale, there’s obviously not that much like One Piece.
 The show has been running for two decades now, and unlike most truly perennial anime, it’s actually been building in complexity and narrative scale all that time.
 That said, if you’re just looking for other mammoth-sized action properties, the major contenders are all right there: Naruto, Black Clover, Fairy Tale, etcetera.
 If you’re willing to branch out a bit in terms of genre, there are certainly other properties that have evolved with their creators over decades, like Mobile Suit Gundam and Lupin the Third.